dragoonDorise/EmuDeck/latest.md

 - Widescreen Hacks selection (Flycast RA, Dolphin, DuckStation)
 - CHD Conversion script
 - Support for PowerTools - Improves Yuzu and Dolphin performance
+- Added support for DualShock 4 and DualSense controllers for player 2 and 3